The Immortal Life of Henrietta Lacks: Academic reception

+Sonia Shaw wrote, "It's a heartbreaking story, beautifully rendered".

 In other media

 Film

 In 2010, it was announced that a television film project based on the book was in development.
 Oprah Winfrey and Alan Ball were teaming together to bring the biopic to HBO.
 HBO began production on the film in the summer of 2016.
 Winfrey executive-produced and starred as Deborah, the daughter of Henrietta Lacks.
-George C. Wolfe wrote the screenplay and directed the film.
+George C. Wolfe wrote and directed the film.
 Lacks' sons and granddaughter were planned to serve as consultants.
 The film aired in 2017.

-In Annihilation, a 2018 film which involves cell mutation, the character Lena, a biologist, played by Natalie Portman, reads The Immortal Life of Henrietta Lacks.
+In Annihilation, a 2018 film which involves cell mutation, Lena, a biologist, (Natalie Portman) reads The Immortal Life of Henrietta Lacks.